 “If I can shop and bank online, why can’t I vote online?”
 For many Americans, that seems to be a common sentiment.
-Of course, this is mostly in relation to presidential elections, in which considerations for online voting must be closely scrutinized.
+Of course, this generally relates to presidential elections, which can opens up a whole can of worms!
 For many organizations, however, holding a corporate election online—whether it’s shareholder voting or board of director voting—is the most effective and efficient way to go.

 Support for Online Voting Increases